What does your homeopathic remedy look like and how much do you need to take?

-However, isopathic substances which are based on toxic materials (called ‘nosodes’) taken from diseased individuals are sometimes used in the belief (not a homeopathic belief) that they may be preventative, like a vaccination.
+Isopathic substances are based on toxic materials (called ‘nosodes’) taken from diseased individuals.
+They are sometimes used in the belief (not a homeopathic belief) that they may be preventative, like a vaccination.

 We urge you not to rely on a nosode to prevent the disease associated with it.
 Nosodes play an important part in homeopathy, and are frequently used, but mainly for reasons other than to prevent the illnesses associated with them.